sopac/pacsafe-doc/training/tonga/pacsafe_intro.rst

 Data for this exercise
 ......................

 No data is needed for this exercise.
-THe facilitators will provide the |project_name| application.
+The facilitators will provide the
+|project_name| application.

 Exercises